bajajvatsal/bajajvatsal/README.md

 ## I'm a Data Science and Machine Learning Enthusiast

 * 🔭 I’m currently working on enhancing my programming skills and knowledge
-* 🌱 I’m currently learning everything
-* 👯 I’m looking to collaborate on different data science & deep learning projects
+* 👯 I’m looking to collaborate on different data science & machine learning projects
 * 💬 Ask me about anything

 <details>